tuosuniversity/Vellum/Output/EN/4_Perception in Practice/44_Reputation_and_Perceptual_Solidification.md

 ### Article 1

-**SEO-Optimized Title:** Beyond First Impressions: The Science of "Cognitive Superposition" and Your Mind
+ Beyond First Impressions: The Science of "Cognitive Superposition" and Your Mind

 Have you ever met someone new and found your mind buzzing with countless possibilities about who they might be?
 In one moment, they seem brilliant; in the next, perhaps a little arrogant.
 This fascinating mental state, where many interpretations coexist before you settle on a single understanding, is what the Quantum Mindfulness framework terms "cognitive superposition."
 It's a foundational concept that reveals the surprising way our minds construct reality, and it holds profound implications for how we experience the world and interact with others.